ricdip/simple-chip-8/README.md

 ## References

-Some really helpful articles that I used:
+Some really helpful resources that I used:

 - https://tobiasvl.github.io/blog/write-a-chip-8-emulator/